 Limitation #4: So often the focus of traditional risk management has an internal lens to identifying and responding to risks.
 That is, management focuses on risks related to internal operations inside the walls of the organization with minimal focus on risks that might emerge externally from outside the business.
 For example, an entity may not be monitoring a competitor’s move to develop a new technology that has the potential to significantly disrupt how products are used by consumers.

 What’s the impact of these limitations?
 There can be a wide array of risks on the horizon that management’s traditional approach to risk management fails to see, as illustrated by Figure 2.
 Unfortunately, some organizations fail to recognize these limitations in their approach to risk management before it is too late.

-Embracing Enterprise Risk Management (ERM) Should be a Valued Strategic Tool
+Effective Enterprise Risk Management (ERM) Should be a Valued Strategic Tool

 Over the last decade or so, a number of business leaders have recognized these potential risk management shortcomings and have begun to embrace the concept of enterprise risk management as a way to strengthen their organization’s risk oversight.
 They have realized that waiting until the risk event occurs is too late for effectively addressing significant risks and they have proactively embraced ERM as a business process to enhance how they manage risks to the enterprise.

 The objective of enterprise risk management is to develop a holistic, portfolio view of the most significant risks to the achievement of the entity’s most important objectives.
-The “e” in ERM signals that ERM seeks to create a top-down, enterprise view of all the significant risks that might impact the business.
+The “e” in ERM signals that ERM seeks to create a top-down, enterprise view of all the significant risks that might impact the strategic objectives of the business.
 In other words, ERM attempts to create a basket of all types of risks that might have an impact – both positively and negatively – on the viability of the business.

 Elements of an ERM Process